TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

 It’s easy to be intimidated by such a large application.
 And it’s in C++, so there’s a ton of garbage (`std`, templates, constructors, destructors, etc.).[^cpp]

-After a while of noodling, let's see what we've found.
+After a bit of digging, we uncover quite a bit of info:

 - The server uses a library called **[oatpp](https://oatpp.io/)**.
     - It’s useful to look at some oatpp examples, as this gives us a general idea of the application flow and structure.
     - For example, an endpoint could be defined by using `oatpp::web::server::HttpRouter::route` ([example](https://oatpp.io/docs/start/step-by-step/#add-request-handler)) or with the `ENDPOINT` macro ([example](https://oatpp.io/docs/start/step-by-step/#use-api-controller)).
 It appears our charming website was using the latter.
     - Now that we know what library is used, can we find out what the endpoint is?
     - Yes.
-Chances are, there is only one endpoint, and this would be hardcoded and stored in static memory.
+In the examples, we see that the endpoints are hardcoded.
+Chances are, the endpoints in the charming website are also hardcoded, and thus stored in static memory.
 - Let’s look at some strings!
     - Ghidra has a “Defined Strings” tool for browsing strings...
     - But I ended up using the `strings` command along with `grep`: